Skip main menu

 Residence and work permit for non-EU citizens

-If you have been trained as a medical doctor, dentist or nurse in a country outside the EU/EEA, you can apply for a residence permit in Denmark which makes it possible for you to learn Danish and pass the professional tests etc. which are necessary in order to obtain a Danish authorisation.
+If you have been trained as a medical doctor, dentist or nurse in a country outside the EU/EEA and The Danish Patient Safety Authority have found your education equivalent to the corresponding Danish education, you can apply for a residence permit in Denmark for you to complete the requirements in the authorization process.

 You can read more about the process for non-EU citizens and apply for residence and work permit via the link below.